 This dearth of creativity and commitment is reflective of a limited grasp of the opportunity that can be forwarded by a comprehensive, productive approach to infrastructure financing.

-As President Barack Obama said in his recent State of the Union address, “The United States of America, right now, has the strongest, most durable economy in the world.”
+As President Barack Obama said in his State of the Union address, “The United States of America, right now, has the strongest, most durable economy in the world.”
 A national freight plan for the United States, therefore, should be based on a powerful investment plan with clearly articulated costs, benefits, and outcomes.

 In addition to the country’s business managers and investors who oversee ample investment capital, many of the world’s largest investment groups are anxious to invest in North American infrastructure when the environment is made more stable and promising.